rust-lang/rfcs/text/0000-entry-into-owned.md

 For a large enough text corpus, in the vast majority of cases the entry will be occupied and the newly allocated owned string will be dropped right away, wasting precious cycles.
-We would like the following to work.
+We would like the following to work:

 ```rust
 fn word_count(text: &str) -> HashMap<String, u64> {